tomysshadow/M4Revolution/README.md

 ## Compiling for Windows with Visual Studio

+If you are a user who would like to use this tool, please download it from the [Releases page.](https://github.com/tomysshadow/M4Revolution/releases)

+If you are a developer who would like to contribute, you may compile for Windows by following these steps.
 Compiling Myst IV: Revolution requires Visual Studio 2019 or newer.

 1. Compile [libzap](https://github.com/HumanGamer/libzap) for both x86 (Win32) and x64 with CMake using the default settings, and your Visual Studio version.
 2. Copy the resulting libzap.lib, M4Image.lib, and mango.lib files to `vendor/libzap/lib`, `vendor/M4Image/lib`, `vendor/mango/lib` folders respectively, categorized by architecture and configuration.
 For instance: the x64, Debug libzap.lib should be located at `vendor/libzap/x64/Debug/libzap.lib`.
 3. Copy the resulting pixman-1_staticd.lib files to `vendor/pixman-1/lib/x86/Debug` and `vendor/pixman-1/lib/x64/Debug` respectively.
 4. Copy the resulting pixman-1_static.lib files to `vendor/pixman-1/lib/x86/Release` and `vendor/pixman-1/lib/x64/Release` respectively.
 5. Install [NVIDIA Texture Tools 3.](https://developer.nvidia.com/gpu-accelerated-texture-compression) This requires an NVIDIA developer account.
+6. Copy the nvtt include files to `vendor/nvtt/include`.
-6. Copy the nvtt30205.lib for your Visual Studio version from the install directory to `vendor/nvtt/lib/x64`.
+7. Copy the nvtt30205.lib for your Visual Studio version from the install directory to `vendor/nvtt/lib/x64`.
-7. Copy nvtt30205.dll from the install directory to `x64/Debug` and `x64/Release`.
+8. Copy nvtt30205.dll from the install directory to `x64/Debug` and `x64/Release`.
-8. Compile [sourcepp](https://github.com/craftablescience/sourcepp) for x64 with CMake, and your Visual Studio version.
+9. Compile [sourcepp](https://github.com/craftablescience/sourcepp) for x64 with CMake, and your Visual Studio version.
 You may optionally uncheck all of the `SOURCEPP_USE` settings, except for `SOURCEPP_USE_STEAMPP`.
-9. Copy the sourcepp include files to `vendor/sourcepp/include`.
+10. Copy the sourcepp include files to `vendor/sourcepp/include`.
-10. Copy the resulting sourcepp.lib, kvpp.lib, bsppp.lib, and steampp.lib files to `vendor/sourcepp/lib/x64/Debug` and `vendor/sourcepp/lib/x64/Release` respectively.
+11. Copy the resulting sourcepp.lib, kvpp.lib, bsppp.lib, and steampp.lib files to `vendor/sourcepp/lib/x64/Debug` and `vendor/sourcepp/lib/x64/Release` respectively.
-11. Download GetDLLExportRVA from its [Releases page.](https://github.com/tomysshadow/GetDLLExportRVA/release)
+12. Download GetDLLExportRVA from its [Releases page.](https://github.com/tomysshadow/GetDLLExportRVA/release)
-12. Copy the **x86** Debug GetDLLExportRVA files to `x64/Debug`.
+13. Copy the **x86** Debug GetDLLExportRVA files to `x64/Debug`.
 Notice that the **x86** Debug build must be copied to the **x64** Debug folder.
-13. Copy the **x86** Release GetDLLExportRVA files to `x64/Release`.
+14. Copy the **x86** Release GetDLLExportRVA files to `x64/Release`.
 Notice that the **x86** Release build must be copied to the **x64** Release folder.
-14. Open the M4Revolution solution in your Visual Studio version.
+15. Open the M4Revolution solution in your Visual Studio version.
-15. Build the solution for x86 first.
+16. Build the solution for x86 first.
 It must be built for x86 first because the x64 M4Revolution project includes the x86 gfx_tools_rd.dll as a resource.
-16. After building the solution for x86, build the solution for x64.
+17. After building the solution for x86, build the solution for x64.

 # Do I need to use this tool on the same computer I play the game on?